Parkeston, Western Australia

 Parkeston is a suburb of the city of Kalgoorlie, Western Australia, located 3 km east of the city centre.
 At the 2016 census, it had a population of 60, down from 69 in 2006.
 It contains the Ninga Mia Aboriginal community.

 Parkeston was gazetted as a townsite in 1904.
 It was almost certainly named after Sir Henry Parkes, the "father of Australian Federation".

 Railway

 Parkeston is located near the western end of the Trans-Australian Railway.
 From 1917, the town was the interchange between the Western Australian Government Railways narrow gauge railway from Perth and the Commonwealth Railways' standard gauge railway to Port Augusta – a break of gauge that was not eliminated until 1970.

 The elevation at the railway sidings is 375 metres.

-Military history
+Camp

+In 1919 Parkeston had a quarantine camp, due to passengers on trains from Adelaide being required to be quarantined.
+The internees produced a newspaper known as the Yellow Rag which had details of passengers and crew.

-During and after World War II, Parkeston was the location of a small prisoner-of-war transit and detention camp.
+During and after World War II, Parkeston was the location of a small prisoner-of-war transit and detention camp, also known as the staging camp.
 It operated between June 1940 and March 1947 as a transit place for prisoners transiting across the country by rail, having a capacity of 20 internees in small cells.